refIekt/lit/README.md

 lit @step ruby script.rb
 ```

+When in a Pry session, enter `x` to exit Pry or `!!!` to exit the program.

 **Note:** Only files required via `require_relative` are currently supported for Pry session.
 **Note:** Pry is not available to `lit()` messages in the *first* file to `require 'lit_cli'`, so require Lit in your application's entry point / main file if you need this feature.